 Textile bins are available to accept donations at the City’s five landfill sites for reuse and recycling during regular landfill hours.
 Textiles must be in a clear bag, and are free to drop off.
 Stained and ripped items that are not reusable are ok.

-The following items can be donated in the bins and set out on curbside collection days:
+The following items can be donated in the bins:

 Clothing | Footwear | Linen |